loading

 Follow-ups that stay inside the bar

 “I smoke” is useless without the frequency.
-So the AI asks one targeted clarification when it’s medically needed, and the bar keeps moving the whole time.
+So the AI asks one targeted clarification, and the bar keeps moving the whole time.
 The patient never sees the goalposts shift.

 57% → 77%Conversation completion rate